Hamid Algabid: Early life and education

 A member of the Tuareg ethnic group, Algabid was born in the small settlement of Belbedji, near Tanout in 1941.
 He studied law at the University of Abidjan and later at the IIAP in Paris, where he received his law degree.
 He was made a head of department under the Ministry of External Finance from 1971 to 1973, and he was promoted to the position of Secretary-General of Finance in 1973.

 Under the military government

 Following the April 1974 coup d'état led by General Seyni Kountché, Algabid remained in his post as Secretary-General of Finance until 1979.
-During that time he also was appointed as country administrator of the Economic Community of West African States (ECOWAS) Central Bank (1975–76) and then country administrator of the Islamic Development Bank (1976–79).
+During that time he also was appointed country administrator of the Economic Community of West African States (ECOWAS) Central Bank (1975–76) and then country administrator of the Islamic Development Bank (1976–79).
 On 10 September 1979, he was appointed to the government as Secretary of State for Foreign Affairs and Cooperation.
-He served in that post until he was promoted to the position of Minister of Trade on 8 February 1981; subsequently his portfolio was expanded when he was appointed as Minister of Trade and Transport on 14 June 1982.
-Algabid was then named Deputy Minister for Finance on 24 January 1983 before being appointed as Prime Minister on 14 November 1983.
+He served in that post until he was promoted to the position of Minister of Trade on 8 February 1981; subsequently his portfolio was expanded when he was appointed Minister of Trade and Transport on 14 June 1982.
+Algabid was then named Deputy Minister for Finance on 24 January 1983 before being appointed Prime Minister on 14 November 1983.
 He served as Prime Minister until 15 July 1988.